- To decipher Paris’s darkest hours during the World War 2.

 That’s perfectly possible.
 As it’s a private activity, you can fully adapt the itinerary to your wishes and personal interests.

-Just advise us in your request form about the number of people in your party, as well as their category (adult or child).
-There will be an extra fee of 20 € per additional person.
+Just advise us in our request form about the number of people in your party, as well as their category (adult or child).
+There will be an extra fee of 20 € per every additional person.

 Solo Traveler?
 Welcome here!